 The red grape variety comes from Northern Macedonia (crna = black).
-Synonyms are Gradesh, Stanouchina, Stanušina Crna, Stanušina Grades, Stanušina Tikveško, Strnušina, Tikvesko and Tikvesko Crno.
+Synonyms are Gradesh, Stanouchina, Stanušhina Crna, Stanušina Grades, Stanušina Tikveško, Strnušina, Tikvesko and Tikvesko Crno.
 The parentage is unknown.
-The late-ripening, high-yielding vine is resistant to fungal diseases as well as suitable for lime soils.
-There is also one against millerandage susceptible, unsustainable low-grade variety called Stanušina Rehuljava (rehuljava = irregular), which is often grown in the mixed set with the better quality Crna.
-A green-berry, low-acid mutation is Stanušina Zelena (zelena = green).
+The late-ripening, productive vine is resistant to fungal diseases as well as well suited for limestone soils.
+There is also an against millerandage vulnerable, unprofitable inferior variety called Stanušina Rehuljava (rehuljava = irregular), which is often grown in a mixed set with the better quality Crna.
+A green berry, low acidity mutation is Stanušina Zelena (zelena = green).

-The variety Stanušina Crna yields red wines of simple quality with moderate alcohol content, Usually she will not unmixed but used as a blending partner for reds and rosé wines.
-It comes from the area Tikveš in the center of the country, from which also derives the synonym Tikvesko.
-Similar to the variety Ohridsko Crno It played an important role in the past, but is now grown only in small quantities.
-In 2010, however, no stocks were reported (Statistics Kym Anderson ).
+The Stanušina Crna variety produces red wines of simple quality with moderate alcohol content, As a rule, it will not unmixed, but used as a blending partner for red and rose wines.
+It comes from the Tikveš area in the center of the country, from which the synonym Tikvesko is derived.
+Similar to the variety Ohridsko Crno it used to play an important role, but is now only grown in small quantities.
+However, no stocks were shown in 2010 (Statistics Kym Anderson ).

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012

 Images: Ursula Brühl, Doris Schneider, Julius Kühn Institute (JKI)